karl-zylinski/odin-handle-map/README.md

 # Handle-based map for Odin

+>[!NOTE]
+>A type called "handle-based map" has been added to Odin's core collection.
+Check it out: https://pkg.odin-lang.org/core/container/handle_map/

 This repository contains three variants of a handle-based map.

 A handle-based map is a storage container that maps a handle (index + generation) to an item.